ninjatux/maiordomus/README.md

 ```

 ####Tasks files
-Task are used to define one or more steps.
+Tasks are used to define one or more steps.
 Take a look at this simple task:

 ```js
 // Require maiordomus